-As of December 31, 2014 and 2013, the Company had a net U.S. deferred tax liability of \$24.8 million and a net U.S. deferred tax asset of \$16.0 million, respectively, which are composed of temporary differences and various tax credit carryforwards.
+As of December 31, 2015 and 2014, the Company had a net U.S. deferred tax liability of \$12.6 million and \$24.8 million, respectively, which are composed of temporary differences and various tax credit carryforwards.
 Management believes that it is more likely than not that the benefit from certain state net operating loss carryforwards, state credits, and a federal capital loss carryforward will not be realized.
-In recognition of this risk, management has provided a valuation allowance of \$10.6 million and \$5.4 million as of December 31, 2014 and 2013, respectively, on the related deferred tax assets.
-If the assumptions change and management determines the assets will be realized, the tax benefits relating to any reversal of the valuation allowance on deferred tax assets at December 31, 2014 will be recognized as a reduction of income tax expense.
+In recognition of this risk, management has provided a valuation allowance of \$8.9 million and \$10.6 million as of December 31, 2015 and 2014, respectively, on the related deferred tax assets.
+If the assumptions change and management determines the assets will be realized, the tax benefits relating to any reversal of the valuation allowance on deferred tax assets at December 31, 2015 will be recognized as a reduction of income tax expense.

-As of December 31, 2014 and 2013, the Company had a net non-U.S. deferred tax liability of \$1.4 million and a net non-U.S. deferred tax asset of \$8.2 million, respectively, for which management determined based upon the available evidence a valuation allowance of \$0.5 million as of December 31, 2014 was required against the non-U.S. gross deferred tax assets.
+As of December 31, 2015 and 2014, the Company had a net non-U.S. deferred tax asset of \$2.4 million and a net non-U.S. deferred tax liability of \$1.4 million, respectively, for which management determined based upon the available evidence a valuation allowance of \$3.8 million and \$0.5 million as of December 31, 2015 and 2014, respectively, was required against the non-U.S. gross deferred tax assets.
 For other non-U.S. jurisdictions, management is relying upon projections of future taxable income to utilize deferred tax assets.

-At December 31, 2014, there were approximately \$618.0 million of accumulated undistributed earnings of subsidiaries outside the United States, all of which are considered to be reinvested indefinitely.
+At December 31, 2015, there were approximately \$674.0 million of accumulated undistributed earnings of subsidiaries outside the United States, all of which are considered to be reinvested indefinitely.
 Management has considered its future cash needs and affirms its intention to indefinitely invest such earnings overseas to be utilized for working capital purposes, expansion of existing operations, possible acquisitions and other international items.
 No U.S. tax has been provided on such earnings.
 If they were remitted to the Company, applicable U.S. federal and foreign withholding taxes may be partially offset by available foreign tax credits.
-Management has concluded that it is impracticable to compute the full actual tax impact, but it estimates that \$12 million of withholding taxes would be incurred if the \$618.0 million were distributed.
+Management has concluded that it is impracticable to compute the full actual tax impact, but it estimates that \$15 million of withholding taxes would be incurred if the \$674.0 million were distributed.

-At December 31, 2014, the Company had state operating loss carryforwards of approximately \$42.4 million, which begin to expire in 2015; foreign tax credit carryforwards of approximately \$7.2 million, which begin to expire in 2019; federal research and development credit carryforwards of approximately \$3.6 million, which begin to expire in 2033; and foreign operating loss carryforwards of \$2.7 million, which begin to expire in 2023.
-The Company will need approximately \$31.0 million of certain types of domestic income between 2015 and 2033 to fully utilize the credit carryforwards.
+At December 31, 2015, the Company had state operating loss carryforwards of approximately \$5.6 million, which begin to expire in 2019; federal research and development credit carryforwards of approximately \$3.6 million, which begin to expire in 2034; and foreign operating loss carryforwards of \$12.9 million, which begin to expire in 2017.
+The Company will need approximately \$10.3 million of certain types of domestic income by 2034 to fully utilize the credit carryforwards.